Valrravn/teamcity-samples-core-concepts/README.md

 * **Sample Template** — extracted from **Source Configuration** via "Configuration settings | Quick Actions | Extract template..." menu action.
 After the template was extracted, it automatically applies to its parent configuration (in Kotlin DSL, note the configuration has no unique settings except for description and name: all settings were moved to the extracted template).
 * **Templated Build Configuration** — a configuration whose "based on template" property was set upon creation.
 Inherits all settings of a template, but adds one additional build step and overrides the default parameter value.
 This technique allows you to quickly "clone" a default build configuration, and then customize it as needed.

-You can stop synchronizing a cloned configuration with its parent parent template at any time.
+You can stop synchronizing a templated configuration with its parent parent template at any time.
 To do so, go to "Configuration settings | Quick Actions" and select "Detach from template...".

 A template can be designated as the default for a project, ensuring that all new configurations automatically follow its structure and settings.